beakthoven/beakthoven/README.md

 Hello!
 I'm Dakkshesh, 13 y.o rookie developer.
 I'm a student and a developer.

 Little info about me
 I live in India.
-I interested in Android Development since my age was 11.
-In that ages, I interested in ROM porting and Linux basic command.
-Three years later, or now, I interested in kernel development, and other too.
+I interested in coding since my age was 11, at that age i did mostly python based projects, now after 3 years i mostly make custom kernels for android and some shell scripts.

 What?
 13 y.o?
 Are you kidding me?
 Seems like unbelivable, but that's the fact!
 I'm 13.